 In this first of 2 sets of Travel notes, I am providing my thoughts regarding my favorite part of the world in the summer months.
 This first set of travel notes will be solely about the village of Villefranche sur Mer, which is just East of Nice.
 The following set will cover the other villages and terrain in this region of the Côte d’Azur that resides in the shadows between Nice and Monaco, including Beaulieu sur Mer, Saint-Jean-Cap- Ferrat, Eze, and Cap d’Ail.
 Following a brief introduction below, the material is separated into 7 sections: Village, While There, To Stay, Food, Entertainment, Travel to/from and Personal Note.

-For the last 15 years, save this one due to French travel restrictions for U.S. citizens, I have spent several weeks in May / June in this village on the Eastern end of the Côte d’Azur, aka the French Rivera.
+For the last 15 years, save 2020 due to French travel restrictions for U.S. citizens, I have spent several weeks in May / June in this village on the Eastern end of the Côte d’Azur, aka the French Rivera.
+In 202i I went there in July.
 This village/port is relatively unknown compared to its massive neighbor Nice just around Mont Boron via a sea-side elevated highway by only 4 km.